 The business cannot reclaim VAT on entertainment expenses or if it uses the Flat Rate Scheme.
 Exceptions apply for purchases of a qualifying capital asset over the current limit.

-Special VAT Return rules apply when calculating how to reclaim amounts for:
+Special VAT Return rules apply when calculating how to reclaim VAT amounts for:

 Businesses must ask for permission from HMRC to use estimated figures.
 But, you must give them a valid reason why accurate figures cannot get entered into a VAT Return.